What is an eBook? A Beginner’s Guide to Understand the Basics.

 Released in 2010, Kobo became the most successful competitor of Kindle.
 Just like Kindle, it’s a dedicated eBook reader that displays pages in monochrome.
-Unlike the Kindle, Kobo is able to display EPUB.
+However, unlike the Kindle, Kobo can display EPUB.
 Other files that KOBO supports are PDF, MOBI, JPEG, PNG, BMP, TIFF, GIF, TXT, RTF, HTML, and even CBZ and CBR for comic books.

 The book-selling giant Barnes & Noble wanted to get in on the eBook trend, so they released their very own eBook reader and media player in 2009 – the NOOK.
 Recent versions of the NOOK line of tablets support EPUB and PDF but not MOBI.

 • iPad – Apple Books